-John was the son of Joseph Arthur Horner and Ethel Cope.
-He was born in 1885 in Altrincham, one of five children.
+John was the son of Joseph Arthur Horner and Anne Robinson.
+He was born in Sale on October 19, 1885 , one of five children.
 He was just two when his mother died in 1888.
 The family regularly visited Iris’ home at Ramsdell Hall.
 He was one of the many solicitors in our family.
 Sadly John died on January 26th 1939, aged fifty-three, and Iris was only fifty when she passed away on the 4th of August 1942.
 Both died in Leamington Spa.

 As a boy, visiting Uncle Alastair and Aunty Melody, I met Roddie, then in his 70s.
 Roddie served in World War One, and he and his brother-in-law, Franz, worked for Sherwood Hunter’s engineering firm at one time.